Nitin-Mane/Computer-Pointer-Controller/README.md

 ```

 ### Face Detection Command:
+The input model which are process are first analysed with the Face Detection.
+This help to find the region of ROI and set the outcome of the person face in the frames which then process the detection method to get the frame shape.

 ```
 python main.py -i bin/demo.mp4  -m_fd models/intel/face-detection-adas-0001/FP16/face-detection-adas-0001.xml -m_hp models/intel/head-pose-estimation-adas-0001/FP16/head-pose-estimation-adas-0001.xml -m_lm models/intel/landmarks-regression-retail-0009/FP16/landmarks-regression-retail-0009.xml -m_gm models/intel/gaze-estimation-adas-0002/FP16/gaze-estimation-adas-0002.xml -d_fd MYRIAD -d_hp MYRIAD -d_lm MYRIAD -d_gm MYRIAD -o results -o_fd